yyyanbj/EyeAgent-mcp/eyeagent/README.md

 # EyeAgent: Ophthalmology Diagnostic Workflow (MCP-powered)

 EyeAgent is a diagnostic workflow that orchestrates multiple agents (Orchestrator → Image Analysis → Specialist → Follow-up → Report) and integrates with MCP tools for image analysis and disease grading.
-It includes a CLI and an optional Gradio UI, structured tracing, and a final JSON report.
+It includes a CLI and an optional Gradio UI, structured trace, and a final JSON report.

 ## Quick start